 Just because you're packing up and moving somewhere new doesn't mean you need to wreak havoc on Mother Nature.
 If you're in the market for eco-friendly alternatives to packing materials, there's a good chance you might already own some of your packing essentials.

 "We highly recommend using reusable plastic containers to move your items," says Lior Rachmany, CEO and co-founder of New York-based Dumbo Moving+Storage.
 "They are stable and waterproof, can double as storage containers, [and] they also are environmentally friendly."

 Lior adds it's a good idea to wrap dainty mirrors in some spare blankets.
 Looking to protect some smaller picture frames or coffee mugs?
 A chunky sweater or pair of sweatpants will also get the job done.

-Now that you know all the packing materials to use, the only thing that’s left to do is break out the packing tape and reusable containers.
+Now that you know which packing materials to use, the only thing that's left to do is break out the packing tape.
 Happy moving!